Many thanks to Julia for her help in constructing this pedigree

 - Benjamin William Anstey (b 1901 Perth, died an infant buried at Karrakatta Cemetery).

+The family were living in Victoria in c1910.
 Benjamin Dufty Anstey was living at 9th Avenue, Maylands, Western Australia in 1918.
 His wife Emily Louisa Anstey died in 1928 “aged 58” and was buried at Karrakatta Cemetery.
 Benjamin Dufty Anstey remarried Jean Alexandra Hambley in 1928 and they were still living in 9th Avenue, Maylands in 1939.
 Benjamin Dufty Anstey died in Perth, Australia in 1950, living at 35 Forrest Street, North Perth, he was buried at Karrakatta Cemetery; his second wife Jean Alexandra Anstey was buried in the same cemetery in 1971 aged 96 (she was living in Subiaco at the time).

 Further Details on the Filleigh Ansteys